Ural owl: Nest characteristics

 Of 250 nests recorded over nearly a century in Finland, stumps accounted for most (34.3%), followed by bird nests (28.5%), nest boxes (23.1%), tree holes (11.35%) and lower numbers on ground or on rock face or building.
 53% of Finnish stumps were in spruce and 38% in aspens, from 1.2 to 10 m high with an average of 4.5 m.
 Stumps were preferred in the northern and central part of Finland.
 67% of Finnish cavity nests were broken off branches of birches, though black woodpecker (Dryocopus martius) holes that had rotted and expanded were also sometimes used, with the cavity nests height from 1.5 to 12 m.
 Cavities were preferred in the southern part of Finland.
 Nest boxes increased in importance after 1960 and, by 1969, 50% of recorded nest usage in all Finland was in nest boxes.
 In Slovenia, 56.2% of recorded nests were in tree holes, with about a further 20% on stumps, at 1 to 10 m over the ground (on an average 5.2 m).
 Less often Slovenian owls nests in old bird of prey nests (16-19%).
 In Slovakia, beech dominated forest were selected about 74% of the time.
-Among 27 Slovakian nests, 59.3% were in common beeches, 14.8% in fir, 11.1% in spruce and 14.8% in other deciduous trees.
+Among 27 Slovak nests, 59.3% were in common beeches, 14.8% in fir, 11.1% in spruce and 14.8% in other deciduous trees.
 Nests on stumps were recorded twice in Hokkaido but otherwise Japanese Ural owls appear to rarely use such nest sites, favoring variously tree cavities, birds' nests and nest boxes with little evidence of a strong preference of any one type of nest site.
 Even in peak vole years some parts may be unable to breed due to lack of acceptable nest sites.
 Besides the unquantifiable threat of global warming, loss of old forest with dead trees with ample cavities is the species' main threat.
 This is especially prevalent during forest management historically and the practices of forestry departments have often favored tawny owls and been detrimental to populations of Ural owls.
 However, in Hedmark, Norway, the placing of 80 nest boxes did not increase the country's Ural owl population, with only 4 of the boxes used.
 The lack of success for Norwegian populations is thus not seemingly due to a lack of nesting sites but is theorized to be more so correlated with a poor prey population for them.
 Prior studies, in central and eastern Norway, somewhat more westerly into Norway than previously thought but not an extensive range, with the clutch size being smaller, at a mean of 2.85, within Scandinavia compared to 2.93 in Sweden, 3 in southern Finland and 3.92 in northern Finland.